Easy Yeast Rolls for Beginners

 Sprinkle tops with a pinch kosher salt or fleur de sel and cover with a clean damp, tea towel and allow to rise in warm place until double.

-PRO TIP | I like to set my oven to 100º, turn off, then place the rolls in to rise.
+I like to set my oven to 100º, turn it off, and then place the rolls in to rise.
 Or if your oven has a “proof” setting use that.
-If your home is really chilly, place covered pan in oven with the lights on.
+You want to rise at about 70°-75° F.

-Once doubled in size, about 30-40 minutes, remove from oven and preheat oven to 375º F.
+Once doubled in size, about 30-40 minutes, remove from oven and preheat oven to 375º F (190° C).

 Bake until golden brown, if desired brush again with melted butter just before serving and sprinkle with a little flaky sea salt.
 AMAZING!